Meet Our Staff

 Biographical Info

-Dr. Sandrine Bosshardt is a licensed psychologist and joined the CAPS staff in 2012.
+Dr. Sandrine Bosshardt joined the CAPS staff in 2012 and is the Associate Director of Training.
 Originally from the Netherlands, she received her PhD in Psychology from the University of Tennessee in Knoxville.
-Dr. Bosshardt’s areas of interest include family-of-origin, developmental/identity issues, LGBTQ, interpersonal/relationship concerns, training and supervision, and social justice.
-Safe Space Ally
+Dr. Bosshardt’s areas of interest include training and supervision, family-of-origin related concerns, developmental/identity issues, LGBTQ, interpersonal/relationship concerns, and social justice.

 My Pronouns: She/Her/Hers